huangch/OpenRemoteSlide/README.md

-# OpenRemoteSlide: A Fork of OpenSlide with Capability of Remote Access
+# OpenRemoteSlide: An Extension of OpenSlide for Remote Access of Whole Slide Images

 huangch